AlanRostem/SteelPurge/README.md

 ### Weapons

 Weapons in Steel Purge are guns that use up ammo and need to be reloaded.
-They can also be upgraded to 3 different stages that affect their stats and add additional features to them
+They can also be upgraded to 3 different stages that affect their stats and add additional features to them.
+Each weapon has unique features when it is upgraded, and its purpose is to provide special mechanics unique to certain level designs.
+The level designs are not meant to force the player to use a weapon (not always at least), but to provide a way to choose a strategy.
+The harder the levels get the more the player has to think about strategies.

 #### Weapon Stages